 Focus on Customer Visits from Keywords

-Say, if you specialise in yoga apparel but people you search for yoga equipments are landing on your site, then it means that there’s some mismatch and you need to alter the content of your webpage to improve keyword relevancy.
+Say, if you specialize in yoga apparel but people you search for yoga equipment are landing on your site, then it means that there’s some mismatch and you need to alter the content of your webpage to improve keyword relevancy.

-Additionally, Google Analytics also shows you which keywords that you want to rank for but aren’t ranking.
+Additionally, Google Analytics also shows you which keywords you want to rank for but aren’t ranking.

 Make use of Google Search Console